 - 78. The General Regulation (Schedule 1 section 17) states that funds may be invested in a pooled investment fund, which may in turn be invested in one or more other pooled investment funds.
 Where the trustees of these pooled investment funds and the scheme are not the same, the auditor of the scheme would need to ensure that the trustee has monitoring procedures in place over the trustees of the pooled investment funds.
-These procedures may include: - a. obtaining a copy of the report of internal controls and the accompanying auditor's report of the trustees of the pooled investment funds; - b. obtaining regular statement of compliance from the trustee that the investment restrictions are not breached; and - c. obtaining a copy of the financial statements of the trustee and of the pooled investment funds. - 79.
+These procedures may include: - a. obtaining a copy of the report of internal controls and the accompanying auditor's report of the trustees of the pooled investment funds; - b. obtaining regular statement of compliance from the trustee that the investment restrictions are not breached; and - obtaining a copy of the financial statements of the trustee and of the pooled investment funds. - 79.
 The auditor would need to perform such procedures as are considered necessary in order to obtain sufficient appropriate audit evidence to enable the auditor to report whether or not the requirements of section 28 of the MPFSO and sections 37(2), 51 and 52 and Part X of, and Schedule 1 to, the General Regulation have been complied with as at the end of the financial period and 2 other dates as the auditor preparing the auditor's report may elect, provided that the intervening period between the 2 other dates shall not be shorter than three months.
-Where a scheme has been in operation for less than a full year and the intervening period between the 2 other dates.
+Where a scheme has been in operation for less than a full year and the intervening period between the 2 other dates nominated is less than 3 months, approval must be obtained from the MPFA in writing to use those dates.
 In planning and performing this work, the auditor should refer to the principles in the Hong Kong Standard on Assurance Engagements (HKSAE) 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information applicable to assurance engagements.